FAQ/Fees

 ✅ Other Medically Unexplained Chronic Pain

-Q: How Do You Work with Clients in Chronic Pain?
+Q: How Do You Work With Clients in Chronic Pain?

 Pain is a danger signal.
 Chronic pain means a chronic danger signal.
 So, healing is a process of creating safety in the mindbody system.

 There are three parts to healing chronic pain.
+In therapy, I work with my clients on all three.

 1 - The psychological work.
 Teaching your brain and your nervous system that it's safe to feel physical sensations.
 We work on understanding, internalizing, and believing the accurate information about pain.
 There's nothing wrong with you.
 You can relax inside your body.
 And you can slowly reengage in activities you thought you had to give up.